Posts Tagged Santa Fe

 ... is shedding the self-construct that automates what I…

-Posted January 27th, 2014 by & filed under Advice for Prospective Students, Featured, Student Reflections and Updates, SWC Blog, Top News.
+Posted January 27th, 2014 by & filed under Featured, So you want to become a therapist?
+Tips and Advice for Prospective Students, Student Reflections and Updates, SWC Blog, Top News.

 As graduate assistants at Southwestern College we get to do a variety of tasks, depending on our strengths and interests.
 While doing social media and blogging, I came up with the idea last fall to do a series of videos.
 What I realized is that while I was fortunate enough to already be living…

-Posted January 26th, 2014 by & filed under New Thoughts from President Nolan.
+Posted January 26th, 2014 by & filed under Reflections from President Nolan.

 ENFPs and INFPs are the most highly represented Myers-Briggs types in the field of Psychology, according to many sources.
 Some thoughts on that phenomenon...…